 The world of fabrics can be confusing and intimidating if you don’t know your way around.
-That’s why salespeople like it; they can intimidate you into buying something because they’re throwing out terminology that you don’t quite understand and may be too embarrassed to ask about.
+That’s why salespeople like it; they can intimidate you into buying.

-We really like to explain to the process of how a suit is constructed, what a poor-fitting suit looks like and how we’re going to make a fantastic fitting suit, because the more you know about the construction and fit, the more you will appreciate what we do.
+Like how a suit is constructed, what a poor-fitting suit looks like and how we’re going to make you a fantastic fitting suit, because the more you know about the construction and fit, the more you will appreciate what we do.

-But we also like to go into detail about the types of fabrics we offer and how they are made so you can become a better critic of fabrics and understand the what fabrics are best for you.
+But we also go into detail about the types of fabrics we offer and how they are made so you can become a better critic of fabrics and understand the what’s best for you.

 1. Super Number

 Super numbers are usually the first thing you’ll hear about in regards to a suiting fabric and generally notated on the back of the fabric as “Super” followed by a number 80 through 250, and sometimes an “S” followed by a number.